ioallocate/rs-mm/README.md

 # rs-mm

-a memory manager which binds to nt-read/write, to easily r/w of the desired process
+a memory manager which binds to nt-read/write, to easily r/w of the desired process, which also offers a standalone addition of mouse movement.

 ## Usage